kit-transue/building-synergy/README.md

 be necessary (in the case of plants) or nice (offering business owners control over their space and a sense of long-term place).

-But they mean the building owner is responsible for all the thigns that can go wrong: leaks in the roof, maintaining the parking lot, etc.
+But they mean the building owner is responsible for all the things that can go wrong: leaks in the roof, maintaining the parking lot, etc.

 ## Multi-use buildings